ldclabs/ic-panda/whitepaper/en.md

 ### Decentralized and Open Panda Meme Brand Platform

 This platform is built on the RWA (Real World Asset) concept, aiming to introduce panda culture and related brands from Web2 and offline entities into Web3, or bring original panda culture from Web3 to Web2 and offline entities.
 This includes but is not limited to the digital avatars of real pandas, panda culture merchandise, derivative movies, and games.
-The platform will promote the globalization of panda culture through online and offline open cooperation and traffic interchange.
+The platform aims to globalize panda culture by fostering open cooperation and facilitating traffic exchange both online and offline.

 ## Tokenomics